-For information about the extent to which the University's entrepreneurial education objectives are supported by a wide variety of funding sources see chapter 12.1.1.
+For information about the extent to which the university's entrepreneurial education objectives are supported by a wide variety of funding sources see chapter 1.1.1.

 It is an interesting question how the Leuphana will support entrepreneurship education development in the future after the termination of the funding period by EXIST and the EU.
-Having a lot of full tenured professors within the subject of innovation and entrepreneurship, or social entrepreneurship, many courses are or will be part of formal curricula.
-As told by an interviewee, the Leuphana commits itself to maintaining the full tenured professors within those subjects, supplemented by fixed term assistant professors (such as the Assistant Professor for Social Entrepreneurship in Summer 2014).
+Having a lot of full tenured professors with the subject of innovation and entrepreneurship, or social entrepreneurship, many courses are or will be part of formal curricula.
+As told by an interviewee, the Leuphana commits itself to maintain the full tenured professors with those subjects, supplemented by fixed term assistant professors (such as the Assistant Professor for Social Entrepreneurship in summer 2014).
 Concerning future appointment processes, the Leuphana ensures the integration of the topic of entrepreneurship in the professor's teaching and research programme, as well as that the respective professors already have experience in entrepreneurship education and research.
 Financing the whole chair over long periods, including research assistants and other employees is interpreted by the interviewee as a respective financial commitment.

-12.2 Entrepreneurship in curricula and teaching
+1.2 Entrepreneurship in curricula and teaching

-12.2.1 Overview about curricular offers
+1.2.1 Overview about curricular offers

-In the following overview table you find the curricular entrepreneurship offers of Leuphana for the study period Summer 2013 and Winter 2013/14.
+In the following overview table you find the curricular entrepreneurship offers of Leuphana of the study period summer 2013 and winter 2013/14.
 Some of the titles have no entrepreneurship related key words, but do have a focus on entrepreneurship as explained by the staff of the entrepreneurship hub.
-Some of them take place in English, most of them in German.16 There was some official information about the offered courses.
-Most of them are listed on a platform called "Mystudy", where the offers are partly described.17 Frequently, there is no explicit description of objectives or not an explicit distinction between objectives and content upon this platform.
+Some of them take place in English, most of them in German.
+There was some official information about the offered courses.
+Most of them are listed on a platform called "Mystudy", where the offers are partly described.
+Frequently, there is no explicit description of objectives or not an explicit distinction between objectives and content upon this platform.